About Us

 Civil Practice's Blogs

-If you are an inter-caste couple who wishes to get married in Nepal, you might be wondering what are the legal provisions and social acceptance of court marriage.
+If you are planning to get married in Nepal, you might be wondering what are the challenges and solutions for court marriage.
 Court marriage is a form of marriage that is based on mutual consent and recognized by the law.
 It does not require any religious or cultural ceremonies or rituals.
 It is also known as civil marriage or registered marriage.

 Chat on WhatsApp